unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

 3. Third, we transform from the source data struct to the ICU4X runtime data struct.
 This step can be expensive, because it is normally run as an offline build step.
 4. Fourth, the ICU4X runtime data struct is serialized to either JSON, if debugging is important, or to a blob store, if being prepared for use in production.

+Step 1 is generally a manual step for clients, but may be automated for ICU4X testdata in tools such as `icu4x-testdata-download`.
+Steps 2-4 are performed as part of `icu4x-datagen`.
+Both of these tools are explained in more detail below.

 At runtime, only one step is performed: the data struct is deserialized from the JSON or blob emitted in step 4.

 When deserializing from the blob store, it is a design principle of ICU4X that no heap allocations will be required.
 We have many utilities and abstractions to help make this safe and easy.